yacitus/SSAuction-Live-Fly/README.md

 ## TODO:

-* "$ Remaining for bids (including hidden high bids)" not auto-updated after new bid
 * no way to remove a player from nomination queue
 * intemittently logging when hidden high bid is changed?
 * allow a team to be "done" with the auction and stop giving them nominations (but stop allowing them to bid)